spacetelescope/gwcs/docs/gwcs/constructing_gwcs_models.rst

 track of the axis order.

-Since it is often useful to obtain coordinates in an intermediate frame of reference, GWCS allows to consist of multiple steps each with its own transformo, which itself may be a compound transform consisting of multiple elemental transforms.
+Since it is often useful to obtain coordinates in an intermediate frame of reference, GWCS allows to consist of multiple steps each with its own transform, which itself may be a compound transform consisting of multiple elemental transforms.
 For example, for spectrographs, it is useful to have access to coordinates